AleMorales9011/ForgeWare/src/04-Containerization.md

 # Pulling a Docker Image

-By pulling an image from a public repository like Docker Hub, you can quickly deploy a pre-built application without manually installing all the dependencies.
-Let's pull the `hello-world` image.
+Pulling an image from a public repository like Docker Hub allows you to quickly deploy a pre-built application without manually installing all the dependencies.
+Let's draw the `hello-world` image.

 ```ruby
 sudo docker pull hello-world